 Matile, G. and H. Groom.
 Late Wisconsinan Stratigraphy and Sand and Gravel Resources in the Rural Municipality of Lac du Bonnet and Local Government District of Alexander: Agreggate Report AR 85-2.
 Winnipeg, Manitoba: Manitoba Energy and Mines, 1987.

-Parks and Natural Areas Branch is grateful for the assistance provided by Manitoba Industry, Trade and Mines, Geological Survey, in the development of this publication.
+Parks and Protected Spaces Branch is grateful for the assistance provided by Manitoba Industry, Trade and Mines, Geological Survey, in the development of this publication.

 If you do not wish to have this brochure as a souvenir, please return it to the brochure box at the beginning of the trail.